zettajs/zettajs.github.io/workshops/_posts/2014-09-17-IoT-hands-on-workshop.md

 * LEDs
 * Reed switch (window & door sensor)

-The hardware is yours to keep so that you can continue to tinker with the Internet of Things at your leisure and create big compelling apps.
+Participants keep the hardware kits so that they can continue to tinker with the Internet of Things at their leisure and create big compelling IoT apps.

 ## Software & Cloud